oliviertassinari/i18n-extract/README.md

 Parse the `files` to extract the argument of calls of i18n(`message`).

-- `files` can be either an array of string or a string.
+- `files` can be either an array of strings or a string.
 You can also use a glob.
-- Return an array containing messages.
+- Return an array containing messages used in the source code.

 ```js
 var i18nExtract = require('i18n-extract');